amy34268/Todo-List-Application/README.md

                    which can be extracted

   Improvement:     main method and runForMain method (JFrame setup)  are extracted from ToDOListGUI Class (the rest
-                   of UI set up) and moved to the Main Class (which used to be for the old Console UI)
+                   of UI set up) and moved to the Main Class (which used to be for the old Console UI that is now removed)

 - Cohesion Issue:  Save and Load Functions can be separated from GUI and make them into a new Class.